rachel-o-donnell/the-witchs-cauldron/README.md

 #21 - Categories not applying when posting spells - needed to change my logic and simplify due to time contraints - Category model changed to Foreign key and changed forms and views to fix.
 Only one category can be added per post.

+#22 - Edit a spell page not styled.

 ### Remaining Bugs

 override bootstrap styling dropdown menu etc. Order alphabetically